 North Lincolnshire is a mainly rural area, home to approximately 152,000 people, made up of market towns surrounded by many small villages.
-In the centre of the area is the town of Scunthorpe.
-Scunthorpe with a population of 62,000 grew from a number of small villages, due to the development of the iron and steel industry in the area.
+In the centre of the area is the town of Scunthorpe, with a population of 62,000 that grew from a number of small villages, due to the development of the iron and steel industry in the area.

-The pollutant of concern in North Lincolnshire is particulate matter less than $10~\mu m$ in size (known as PM{10}).
-In November 2005 an Air Quality Management Area (AQMA) was declared in Scunthorpe in relation to breaches of the 24-hour mean objective for PM{10} followed by a further assessment into the sources of the pollutant.
+The pollutant of concern in North Lincolnshire is small dust particles known as particulate matter less than 10 μ m in size (known as PM10).
+In November 2005 an Air Quality Management Area (AQMA) was declared in Scunthorpe in relation to a breach of the 24-hour mean objective for PM10, this was followed by a further assessment into the sources of the pollutant.